algomo/knowledge-base/docs/docs/data-sources/Overview.md

 ## Types of Data Sources

-There are three primary types of data sources within the system:
+There are four primary types of data sources within the system:

 - [**Intents**](./Types/Intents.md)
 - [**Documents**](./Types/Documents.md)
 - [**Website**](./Types/Website.md)
 - [**Notion**](./Types/Notion.md)

-Each of these data source types follows a distinct lifecycle and serves a unique purpose in the system.
-Let's explore each of them in greater detail.
+Let's explore each of them in greater detail. to Click on the links above to explore how to create your data sources.

 ## Usage